31414 at Barrow Hill… (01/01/2017)

 The acquisition was the result of a number of our shareholders coming together independently to raise sufficient funds to buy and transport 31414 from the owners at Ecclesbourne Valley Railway.
 Thanks to the generosity of those shareholders, 31414 is now wholly owned by A1A Locomotives Ltd and brings the fleet up to 5 locomotives.

-From February, the A1A Locomotives newsletter will be made available to read online, saving on print and postage costs.
-Details of the change and how you will be kept up-to-date is described fully in the printed newsletter that’s soon to be landing on shareholder’s door mats.
+From February, the A1A Locomotives newsletter was made available to read online, saving on print and postage costs.

 The A1A Locomotives shed is now providing shelter for 31108, 31162 and 31418.
 This means our fleet will be protected from the elements in a way we could only dream of in previous years.